 Walking itself does not require special equipment, and many people walk comfortably in shoes they already own.

-Over time, however, some notice that footwear feels more noticeable — particularly around comfort, stability, or fatigue.
+Over time, however, footwear can feel more noticeable — particularly in terms of comfort, stability, or fatigue.
 When people look for walking shoes after 60, they are often responding to these subtle changes rather than seeking performance.

 Features such as cushioning, sole stability, toe space, shoe weight, and ease of putting shoes on and taking them off can become more relevant with regular walking.
 Comfort and fit remain highly individual.